enesizgi/monopoly/README.md

    * **Start Class:** This class represents the start cell.
 Players start here.
 They get the start fee every time they pass this cell.
    * **Tax Class:** This class represents the tax cell.
 Player pays the tax fee when they come here.
    * **Teleport Class:** This class represents the teleport cell.
 Player can teleport to another cell by paying teleport fee when they come here.

+**Phase 2**

+We have included three new files for this phase to implement TCP communication between users and board.
+These files are:

+1. **client.py:** This class represents the client.
+It connects to the server and sends/receives messages to/from the server.
+2. **app.py:** This class represents the server.
+It listens to the clients and sends/receives messages to/from the clients.
+3. **TCPMessage.py:** This class represents the messages that are sent between the server and the clients.